-Illinois trooper shot in East St. Louis executing warrant
+Illinois trooper serving warrant dies from gunshot wounds

 EAST ST. LOUIS, Ill.
-(AP) — An Illinois State Police trooper is in a St. Louis hospital after suffering life-threatening injuries while executing a search warrant early Friday, authorities said.
+(AP) — An Illinois State Police trooper died from wounds suffered early Friday while executing a search warrant in East St. Louis.

-The 33-year-old trooper, who is a 10-year veteran of the force, was wounded during an exchange of gunfire while serving the warrant at an East St. Louis home, according to Trooper Josh Korando.
-After the shooting, police surrounded the home and arrested two people.
+Trooper Nicholas Hopkins, 33, of Waterloo, a 10-year veteran of the force, was wounded during an exchange of gunfire while serving the warrant at an East St. Louis home, said State Police Acting Director Brendan Kelly.
+He later died at a hospital.

+After the shooting, police surrounded the home and arrested three people.
+Police remained on the scene throughout the day, uncertain if another suspect was barricaded in the house, according to authorities.
+The three people arrested were not identified.

-Police didn’t say if anyone else was shot, or reveal the issues addressed in the search warrant.
+Police didn’t say if anyone else was shot, nor have they revealed the issues addressed in the search warrant.

-The trooper, who wasn’t identified, is being treated at St. Louis University Hospital.
-The extent of the trooper’s injuries has not been disclosed.
+Waterloo Mayor Tom Smith says Hopkins was married and the father of four-year-old twins and an infant daughter.

+“It is nearly impossible to express the depth of my sadness and my condolences to the entire Hopkins’ family and his friends and the Illinois State Police family,” Kelly said.
+“I give my thanks to troopers who performed CPR for an extended period on their fellow trooper to sustain their brother’s life so that his family could see him one last time.”

 In a statement following the shooting, Illinois Gov. J.B.
 Pritzker noted state troopers display unbelievable courage and “put their lives on the line for us every single day.”